genejike/terraform-beginner-bootcamp-2023/README.md

 ## GITHUB LIFECYCLE (Before,init,command)
-We need need to be careful when using the init cause it wunt restart an existing workspace so we use the `before` instead [gitpod lifecycle](https://www.gitpod.io/docs/configure/workspaces/tasks)
+We need need to be careful when using the init cause it wunt restart an existing workspace so we use the `before` instead .

+see:
+[gitpod lifecycle](https://www.gitpod.io/docs/configure/workspaces/tasks)